lsst-dm/dmtn-297/index.md

 #### Summary
 * Status: Planned for 2025
 * Registry: Postgres at USDF
-* ObsCore: In same Postgres as registry at USDF
+* ObsCore: In same Postgres as Registry at USDF
 * Update mode: Batch (updated daily)

 From the start of the survey, [prompt data products](https://lse-163.lsst.io/)